Shop Subscribe

 5 Awesome Activities for Make a Difference Day

-One of the most rewarding things about Make a Difference Day is that anybody, no matter their age or background, can help others and give back to the communities.
+One of the most rewarding things about Make a Difference Day is that anybody, regardless of age or background, can help others and give back to the communities.
 And there’s no better place to start learning about making a difference than in the classroom.

 Here are 5 awesome activities that students can participate in on Make a Difference Day.